You can learn more about me at theblaze.com slash BuckSexton.

 Let's take Bill in Connecticut.

-Uh Bill, you're on the Rush Limbaugh show.
+Bill, you're on the Rush Limbaugh show.

 You are speaking to Buck.

-It would seem to me that the uh the vast majority of black people who are good and decent people should do something about that and talk against that rather than the police who are trying to say protect the public.
+It would seem to me that the vast majority of black people who are good and decent people should do something about that and talk against that rather than the police who are trying to say protect the public.

-So this is where the problem is, and it would seem to me that instead of demonstrating against police that African Americans should demonstrate against the the pe the the blacks that are doing the crimes.
+And it would seem to me that instead of demonstrating against police, that African Americans should demonstrate against the blacks that are doing the crimes.

-I mean, I don't know what I don't know what what could be done other than uh you know to keep doing what they do, which is be good and productive and and uh you know and decent citizens like the rest of us and and so I I don't think that the movement is as representative, I guess is what I'm trying to say, as the movement wants to believe it and believe that it is.
+I mean, I don't know what could be done other than to keep doing what they do, which is be good and productive and decent citizens like the rest of us.

-The statistics are uh pretty well known, I think, especially now because of the debate that's broken out around them.
+The statistics are pretty well known, I think, especially now because of the debate that's broken out around them.

-Uh thank you for calling in, Bill.
+Thank you for calling in, Bill.

-Uh Willie in Pennsylvania, you're on the Rush Limbaugh show, sir, and you are speaking to Buck.
+Willie in Pennsylvania, you're on the Rush Limbaugh show, sir, and you are speaking to Buck.

-Hi, how you doing?
+Hey, how are you doing?

 My name is Willie Ford.

-Uh I I had a comment.
+I had a comment.

-Uh I'm from North Carolina.
+I'm from North Carolina.

-I was eighteen, and I'm sixty-four years old now.
+I'm 64 years old now.

-And during the time I lived in New York, I know mostly every precinct in the big city like New York.
+And during the time I lived in New York, I know mostly every precinct in the big city like New York, each captain, lieutenant that works that precinct, they know who the bad apples in that precinct.

 And they let some of those officers sometimes give them a slap on the wrist, don't really follow up really what they're doing in the street to a certain point.

-So they know who the bad apples are, so when real bad things happen, they should discipline those officer uh take them off the force.
+So when real bad things happen, they should discipline those officers or take them off the force.

 And they quit the police officer department because they say you'd be surprised with the prejudice that go on.

-He says, and they also told me so certain things that happen in the precinct, and when you out there on in in the streets on the car, certain things officers do that they have a code they go by, you know, they don't want to talk against one another.
+He says, and they also told me, says certain things that happen in the precinct, and when you're out there in the streets on the car, certain things officers do that they have a code they go by.

-And a couple of those officers that I knew, they stopped being police officers and became probation officers because they didn't want to get hemmed up in the situation with the bad cops they was patrolling with.
+And then a couple of those officers that I knew, they stopped being police officers and became probation officers because they didn't want to get hemmed up in the situation with the bad cops they was patrolling with.

 Right.